ISISComputingGroup/ibex_developers_manual/Home.md

 Information on the project tooling: version control and continuous integration.

 ## [Deployment](Deployment-on-an-Instrument-Control-PC)

-How to deploy IBEX and EPICS on an instrument control PC, and add the instrument to the list of available instruments.
+- How to deploy IBEX and EPICS on an instrument control PC
+- How to add the instrument to the list of available instruments.